impostorsguides/impostorsguides.github.io/rbenv/part-2/2-y-content.md

 - We then run the `version-name` command, specifying the *first* version number that we created.
 - We assert that the `version-name` command prints the version name from the hook we created.

-This implies that the logic to `source` the hook files (which lives [here](https://github.com/rbenv/rbenv/blob/c4395e58201966d9f90c12bd6b7342e389e7a4cb/libexec/rbenv-version-name#L14){:target="_blank" rel="noopener"}) overwrites any env vars passed to the command.
+This implies that the logic to `source` the hook files (which lives [here](https://github.com/rbenv/rbenv/blob/c4395e58201966d9f90c12bd6b7342e389e7a4cb/libexec/rbenv-version-name#L14){:target="_blank" rel="noopener" }) overwrites any env vars passed to the command.

 ### Uses the user-specified `IFS` value in hooks